 Tie-breakers and Kickers

-In the event multiple players have the same poker hands, the extra cards come in to play.
-These cards are called 'kickers'.
-The player with the higher kicker will take the pot in this event.
+When multiple players have the same poker hands, the extra cards come in to play.
+These extra cards are called 'kickers'.
+The player with the higher kicker will take the pot when this happens.

 - Player A has K♥ 9♥